 Both boilers come with a 10-year warranty.
-And, if you’ve read any of our other posts, like our one on the best boiler brands, you’ll know we’re big fans of Ideal.
+And, if you’ve read any of our other posts — like this one on the best boiler brands — you’ll know we’re big fans of Ideal.

-Of course, this is going to vary from installer to installer.
-Some might just be outright cheaper, whereas others might have incentives from their local merchants or even a specific boiler brand, getting those boilers at lower prices, and passing on that saving to you.
+Of course, this number will vary from installer to installer.
+Some might be outright cheaper.
+Others may have incentives from their local merchants or a specific boiler brand, which lets them get those boilers at lower prices and pass the savings on to you.

-You can check what an installer would charge by comparing quotes here.
+You can check what a Gas Safe installer would charge by comparing quotes here.

-When ever there’s a boiler comparison being made, it’s likely Worcester Bosch is the brand people want to compare against.
-And, that’s not just because they’re the most well-known manufacturer, they’ve also won the Which?
-Best Buy award, 9 years in a row.
+Whenever anyone compares boilers, Worcester Bosch is likely the brand people want to compare against.
+That’s because they’re the most well-known boiler brand in the UK, and they’ve won the Which?
+Best Buy award 9 years in a row.

 There’s no doubt Worcester are typically among the most expensive boilers on the market.